Application and Selection

 - Withdraw their application from all other summer opportunities both within and outside the University when accepting an internship by returning a completed commitment form.

-- Attend a mandatory University Health Services meeting, and ALL other pre-departure activities and orientation.
+- Attend a mandatory University Health Services meeting, and ALL other pre-program activities and orientation.

 - Secure flight, visa, lodgings, medical insurance, immunizations and local transportation in accordance with any applicable policies in Rights, Rules, Responsibilities and IIP policies.